 Tourist – This travel app for Wikitravel has lots of information about destinations everywhere.
 The bonus is that you can view saved sites to read while offline.

 TripAdvisor – We have been using the TripAdvisor website for years.
 The mostly unbiased hotel advice is invaluable, and we have found amazing hotels through this site.
-Our favorite find so far has been the Red Tree House in Mexico City, a wonderful B&B that was not listed in all of our travel guides.
-It will be handy to access the site through the app.
+Our favorite find so far has been the Red Tree House in Mexico City, a wonderful B&B that was not listed in all of our travel guides at the time of our visit.
+We’ll surely access the site through the app.